bayl0n/Projects/README.md

 * [FreeCodeCamp](https://learn.freecodecamp.org)
   * I highly recommend this website, especially for those interested in Web Development
 * CodeCademy
+  * Not used as much as the others

 **Books:**
 * Introduction to Algorithms by Charles E. Leiserson, Clifford Stein, Ronald Rivest, and Thomas H. Cormen